-I would love to tell you that a 7-day road trip around this drop-dead gorgeous region is the perfect amount of time to see everything the Highlands have to offer.
+I would love to tell you that 7 days in Scotland exploring this drop-dead gorgeous region is the perfect amount of time to see everything the Highlands have to offer.
 But I’m a terrible liar.

 From rolling green hills and lochs to majestic castles and historic villages there’s so much to see in Scotland’s northern region.
 You could easily spend months trying to see it all.

 But don’t be discouraged.
-Because what I can tell you is that seven days is a pretty fabulous start.
-If you don’t mind spending some quality time in the car, you can cover a lot of ground in a single week.
+Because what I can tell you is that a 7 day Scotland itinerary is a pretty fabulous start.
+If you don’t mind spending some quality time in the car on a good old-fashioned driving tour of Scotland, you can cover a lot of ground in a single week.